Latest News

 Wyoming Architect License Renewal FAQ

 1st Time Renewals: Architects must renew their license the year after initial licensure.
 For example, an architect licensed in 2017 must renew by December 31st, 2018.
 After this, they start a two-year cycle.
 Continuing education is prorated based on the duration of licensure.
 The state will inform you of your first cycle requirements.
+Subsequent Renewals: Architects must complete a minimum of 24 HSW continuing education hours by December 31st every two years.

 Architectural Professions: Constraining Innovation